ankur-srivastav/ankur-srivastav.github.io/publications.md

 ---

 ## Lead author publications:
+1. Ankur Srivastava, Suryachandra A. Rao and Subimal Ghosh (2023).
+Impact of riverine freshwater on synoptic and intra-seasonal variability of the Indian Summer Monsoon, Dynamics of atmosphere and ocean (revised).
+International Journal of Climatology.
+2. Ankur Srivastava, Suryachandra A. Rao and Subimal Ghosh (2023).
+Bay of Bengal upper-ocean stratification and the sub-seasonal variability in convection: Role of rivers in a coupled ocean-atmosphere model.
+Special issue of Mausam, 74, 2 (April, 2023), Fifth Volume of the book series, The Global Monsoon System. https://doi.org/10.54302/mausam.v74i2.6011.
-1. Srivastava, Ankur, Anguluri, S. R., & Ghosh, S. Impact of riverine freshwater on Indian Summer Monsoon: Coupling a runoff routing model to a global seasonal forecast model.
+3. Srivastava, Ankur, Anguluri, S. R., & Ghosh, S. Impact of riverine freshwater on Indian Summer Monsoon: Coupling a runoff routing model to a global seasonal forecast model.
 Frontiers in Climate, https://www.frontiersin.org/articles/10.3389/fclim.2022.902586/full.
-2. Srivastava, A., Rao, S.A., Pradhan, M., Pillai, P.A. and Prasad, V.S., 2020.
+4. Srivastava, A., Rao, S.A., Pradhan, M., Pillai, P.A. and Prasad, V.S., 2020.
 Gain of one-month lead time in seasonal prediction of Indian summer monsoon prediction: comparison of initialization strategies.
 Theoretical and Applied Climatology, pp.1-14, https://doi.org/10.1007/s00704-020-03470-3.
-3. Ankur Srivastava, Maheswar Pradhan, B. N. Goswami and Suryachandra A. Rao.
+5. Ankur Srivastava, Maheswar Pradhan, B. N. Goswami and Suryachandra A. Rao.
 "Regime shift of Indian summer monsoon rainfall to a persistent arid state: external forcing versus internal variability."
 Meteorology and Atmospheric Physics (2017): 1-14. https://doi.org/10.1007/s00703-017-0565-2.
-4. Ankur Srivastava, Rao, Suryachandra A., Rao, D. Nagarjuna; George, G., Pradhan, M. (2017) Structure, Characteristics and Simulation of Monsoon low-pressure systems in CFSv2 coupled model.
+6. Ankur Srivastava, Rao, Suryachandra A., Rao, D. Nagarjuna; George, G., Pradhan, M. (2017) Structure, Characteristics and Simulation of Monsoon low-pressure systems in CFSv2 coupled model.
 Journal of Geophysical Research: Oceans, 122, 6394–6415, https://doi.org/10.1002/2016JC012322.
-5. Ankur Srivastava, M. Pradhan, G. George, A. Dhakate, K. Salunke, and S. A. Rao (2015), A Research Report on the 2015 Southwest Monsoon, pp. 58–62, Indian Inst. of Trop.
+7. Ankur Srivastava, M. Pradhan, G. George, A. Dhakate, K. Salunke, and S. A. Rao (2015), A Research Report on the 2015 Southwest Monsoon, pp. 58–62, Indian Inst. of Trop.
 Meteorol., Pune, India.
 [Available at http://www.tropmet.res.in/~lip/Publication/RR-pdf/RR-185.pdf.]

 ## Co-authored publications: